google/WebFundamentals/src/content/en/shows/cds/2014/fundamentals-of-mobile-web-development.md

-DevTools now gives a reason why a paint or layout occurred whenever it can, this is useful for anyone learning about the timeline, the browser behaviours and allows you to optimise your code to prevent performance issues.
+DevTools now gives a reason why a paint or layout occurred whenever it can, this is useful for anyone learning about the timeline, the browser behaviours and allows you to optimize your code to prevent performance issues.

 <p style="text-align: center;">
 <img src="/web/shows/imgs/cds/2014/fundamentals-of-web-dev/image09.png" alt="Screenshot of Invalidation Tracking in Chrome DevTools" width="624" height="396" style="max-width: 100%; height: auto;" />